The Borderland

-"The Borderland" is an episode of the original The Outer Limits television show.
+"The Borderland" is an episode of the original The Outer Limits television show written and directed by Leslie Stevens.
 It was the second episode to be produced, and first aired on December 16, 1963, during the first season.

 The storyline involves a team of scientists who use an incredibly strong magnetic field to open a door to another dimension.

 Opening narration

 The mind of man has always longed to know what lies beyond the world we live in.
 Explorers have ventured into the deeps and the heights.
 Of these explorers some are scientists, some are mystics.
 Each is driven by a different purpose.
 The one thing they share in common is a wish to cross the Borderlands that lie beyond the Outer Limits.

 Plot

 In an accident, Professor Ian Fraser encounters a magnetic field that reverses the form of living matter.
 When his hand is caught in the strong magnetic field, it is altered, becoming a mirror of itself.
 Realizing the importance of magnetic fields, Fraser theorizes that a much stronger magnetic field has the potential to open a door into another world.

 Knowing the cost, Fraser approaches Dwight Hartley, a wealthy magnate grieving over the loss of his son.
 At a dinner party given by the millionaire, Fraser, his wife and colleague Eva, and another colleague watch as Mrs. Palmer, a medium, appears to contact Hartley's dead son.
 However, Fraser exposes her as a fraud.
 After Hartley angrily dismisses Palmer, Fraser reveals his discovery.
 Hartley appears skeptical, until Fraser shows that his left hand, the hand that had been caught in the electrical field, has now become a right hand.
 Hoping that Fraser's discovery might allow him to reach his dead son, Hartley agrees to support him.

-With Hartley's support, the Frasers, and fellow scientist Lincoln Russel, set up power electrical equipment inside of a metropolitan power plant.
+With Hartley's support, the Frasers, and fellow scientist Lincoln Russel, set up power electrical equipment inside a metropolitan power plant.
 While experimenting on inanimate objects and small animals, Fraser is approached by Benson Sawyer, Hartley's managing director.
 Sawyer, who has designs on Hartley's company, insists that Fraser's discoveries should go through him.
 Ultimately, Fraser enters the test box, and Eva engages the field.
 Now within a much more powerful magnetic field, Fraser finds himself approaching what may be a boundary between his universe, and another one.